sass/sass/doc-src/SASS_REFERENCE.md

 color interpolated into a selector becomes invalid syntax when compressed.
 To avoid this, always quote named colors if they are meant to be used in the construction of a selector.

+#### Callables

+A callable value is returned by `function-reference($function-name)`.
+The callable value can be passed to `call($callable, $args...)` and the function it refers to will be invoked.
+Callable values cannot be used directly as CSS output and any attempt to do so will result in an error.

 ### Operations